 Woodland Hills Foreclosure Defense Attorneys

-Keep Your Home Safe with Our Legal Support
+Keep Your Home Safe With Our Legal Support

 If you are behind on your mortgage payments and are facing foreclosure, you may be feeling overwhelmed and scared about the future.
 The good news is that you have options.
 At the Law Offices Of Hagen & Hagen, we understand how stressful the foreclosure process can be, which is why we are here to help.
-Our foreclosure lawyers are committed to providing you with the effective and personalized legal solutions you need to keep your home.
+Our foreclosure lawyer is committed to providing you with the effective and personalized legal solutions you need to keep your home.

 For experienced legal counsel in a foreclosure matter, call our foreclosure lawyers in Woodland Hills at (818) 217-8781 or contact us online.

-Understanding the Foreclosure Process
+Understanding The Foreclosure Process

-Foreclosure is the legal process in which a lender attempts to recover the outstanding balance of a loan by repossessing the property that was used as collateral for the loan.
+Foreclosure is the legal process in which a lender attempts to recover the outstanding balance of a loan by auctioning/selling the property that was used as collateral for the loan.
 In most cases, this property is a home.

 Foreclosure is typically initiated when a borrower has missed three to six payments, although this can vary depending on the terms of the loan.
 In California, the foreclosure process usually takes about 4 to 6 months to complete.

-Types of Foreclosure in California
+Types Of Foreclosure In California

 - Nonjudicial Foreclosure